haleanana/a-simple-card-game/README.md

 The main target audience of this game are people aged 16+.

 Player goals:
-- Quick time killer
+- Quick time killer.
-- Fun and challenging
+- Fun and challenging.
-- Helps improve memory
+- Helps improve memory.
-- Simple and visually pleasing
+- Simple and visually pleasing.
-- Easy to use on whatever device you are using
+- Easy to use on whatever device you are using.

 How this game meets their needs:
-- The look and feel of the game is designed to have a mature feel to it
+- The look and feel of the game is designed to have a mature feel to it.
-- Timer implemented to ensure a quick challenging game
+- Timer implemented to ensure a quick challenging game.
-- Game features more cards than your standard game to help improve memory and also to provide more challenge
+- Game features more cards than your standard game to help improve memory and also to provide more challenge.
-- Game is designed to be responsive on any device
+- Game is designed to be responsive on any device.

 ### Goals as a developer

-- Learn  and improve my Javascript skills as well as further improve my CSS/HTML skills
+- Learn  and improve my JavaScript skills as well as further improve my CSS/HTML skills.
-- Expand my portofolio
+- Expand my portofolio.
-- Satisfy my love for gaming by creating something that I will enjoy playing
+- Satisfy my love for gaming by creating something that I will enjoy playing.
-- Provide entertainment to users thats fun and easy to use without encountering any bugs that might ruin their experience
+- Provide entertainment to users thats fun and easy to use without encountering any bugs that might ruin their experience.

 ### User stories